-Health Science Center Counselor

-Trinity Valley Community College
+Health Science Center Counselor Trinity Valley Community College 800 Ed Hall Drive Kaufman.
+TX 75142

-800 Hwy.
-243 West

-Kaufman, TX 75142
+ASSOCIATE DEGREE NURSING STUDENTS

-Applicants must fulfill the following requirements to be considered for entrance into this program:

-- (a)Fulfill all requirements for admission to Trinity Valley Community College. - \(b) Students must provide documentation that they are TSI complete in all areas or TSI exempt or have a transcript showing TASP exemption status. - (c) Students must submit minimum passing scores on each area of the designated admissions test.
-Current testing information can be found on the ADN web site at www.tvcc.edu/campus/healthscience/adn.aspx, or contact the campus counselor. - (d) Complete Biology 2401 and, either PSYC 2314 or PSYC 2301, with a grade of "C", or better, prior to submitting an application. - (e) Submit official transcripts of all previous college credits to the Health Science Center with the application. - (f) Have a cumulative Grade Point Average of 2.50, or better, on a four point system for all previous college work.
-If all qualified students are selected and there are still positions available, students with a cumulative GPA of 2.0 will be considered using the same point system.
+- 1. Applicants must fulfill the following requirements to be considered for entrance into this program: - (a) Fulfill all requirements for admission to Trinity Valley Community College. - (b) \Students must provide documentation that they are TSI complete in all areas, are TSI exempt, or have a transcript showing TASP exemption status. - (c) Students must submit minimum passing scores on each area of the designated admissions test.
+Current testing information can be found on the ADN web site at www.tvcc.edu/campus/healthscience/adn.aspx, or contact the counselor. - (d) Complete Biology 2401 and either PSYC 2314 or PSYC 2301, with a grade of "C", or better, prior to submitting an application. - (e) Submit official transcripts of all previous college credits to the Health Science Center with the application.

+- (f) Have a cumulative Grade Point Average of 2.50 or better on a four-point system for all previous college work.
+If all qualified students are selected and there are still positions available, students with a cumulative GPA of 2.0 will be considered using the same point system. - 2.
 There is a process for selection of students who are admitted to this program.
 It is the student's responsibility to contact a counselor for information regarding the current process.
-It is the student's responsibility to keep the Health Science Center informed of any changes in name, address or telephone number.

-After acceptance into the ADN program, the student must:

-- (a) Meet clinical requirements which include submitting a physical examination report, negative TB test or chest x-ray, immunization records, and a negative drug screen, and acceptable criminal background and registry checks. - (b) Purchase liability insurance.
+It is the student's responsibility to keep the Health Science Center informed of any changes in name, address or telephone number. - 3.
+After acceptance into the ADN program, the student must: - (a) Meet clinical requirements which include submitting a physical examination report, negative TB test or chest x-ray, immunization records, a negative drug screen, and acceptable criminal background and registry checks. - (b) Purchase liability insurance.
 Liability insurance is included in the lab fee for specific ADN courses.
 However, re-entry and transfer students will be assessed an insurance fee at the time of enrollment in the program.
-(All nursing students are responsible for their own hospitalization insurance.) - (c) Submit proof of CPR for health care providers.
+(All nursing students are responsible for their own hospitalization insurance.) - (c) Submit proof of CPR for health care providers. - 4.
 Any nursing applicant who has been convicted of a crime other than a minor traffic violation or who has been hospitalized or treated for mental illness and/or chemical dependency may petition the Board of Nursing for a declaratory order concerning their eligibility to take the NCLEX-RN, the licensing examination.